Leucos ylikiensis

-Leucos ylikiensis, the Yliki roach, is a species of is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, Eurasian minnows and related fishes.
+Leucos ylikiensis, the Yliki roach, is a species of freshwater ray-finned fish belonging to the family Leuciscidae, which includes the daces, Eurasian minnows and related fishes.
 This species is endemic to Central mainland Greece.

 Taxonomy

 Leucos ylikiensis first appeared in the literature as Rutilus aula rubella var. ylikiensis in Poissons d'eau douce de l'Atticobéotie, published in 1939 by the Greek ichthyologist Alexander I. Stephanidis, but as this name was being applied to a taxon below the level of subspecies, it was unavailable under the International Code of Zoological Nomenclature.
 It was formally described as Rutilus ykiliensis in 1991 by Panos Stavros Economidis, with its type locality given as "several lakes in Greece".
 It is now classified as a valid species in the genus Leucos within the subfamily Leuciscinae of the family Leuciscidae.

 Etymology

 Leucos ylikiensis belongs to the genus Leucos.
 This name is derived from the Greek leukos, which means "white".
 The genus was named by Johann Jakob Heckel.
 He did not explain why he chose this name, but it may refer to the silvery colour of Squalius aula.
 The specific name, ylikiensis, means "belonging to Yliki", i.e Lake Yliki, part of the type locality.